 Prior to the start of the time duration T1,

-- UE is connected to Cell 1 (Pcell) on radio channel 1 (PCC).
+- UE is connected to Cell 1 (PCell) on radio channel 1 (PCC).

 - UE is provided with LTM-Candidate-r18 for Cell 2.

-- A measurement object is configured for the frequency of the Pcell, and it is indicated to the UE that event-triggered reporting with Event A3 is used.
+- A measurement object is configured for the frequency of the PCell, and it is indicated to the UE that event-triggered reporting with Event A3 is used.

 - UE is configured with SSB-based L1-RSRP measurements and periodic L1-RSRP measurement reports on candidate cell (Cell 2) in PUCCH format 2.

-- For tests 1, 2, 3, the UE has reported L3 measurement results and performed SSB based L1-RSRP measurement on cell 2.
+- For tests 1, 2, 3, the UE has reported L3 measurement results and performed SSB based L1-RSRP measurement on Cell 2.

-In test 1, 2 and 3, T1 starts from UE transmitting a valid L1 report on cell 2.
+In test 1, 2 and 3, T1 starts from UE transmitting a valid L1 report on Cell 2.

-In test 1 and test 2, after receiving the first L1 report on cell 2 during T1, the test equipment sends TCI state activation MAC CE to active TCI state of cell 2 in no later than 100 ms.
+In test 1 and test 2, after receiving the first L1 report on Cell 2 during T1, the test equipment sends TCI state activation MAC CE to active TCI state of Cell 2 no later than 100 ms after receiving the L1 report.

 In test 1, CandidateTCI-State#1 is activated.

 In test 2, CandidateTCI-State#1 and CandidateTCI-UL-State#1 are activated.

-In test 3, test equipment shall not send TCI state activation MAC CE to active TCI state of cell 2.
+In test 3, test equipment shall not send TCI state activation MAC CE to active TCI state of Cell 2.

 The start of T2 is the instant when PDCCH order to trigger PRACH transmission on Cell 2 is sent to the UE.